Alert

 • Contact the worker to confirm their prescribed opioid medication payment is approved.

-• Send the opioid long-term prescription approval letter to the worker and the service provider custom letter to the pharmacy dispensing the medication.
+• Send the opioid long-term prescription approval letter to the worker and the Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the dosage, frequency and time frame in the letter.

 • Review annually (or sooner, if needed) by contacting the worker to discuss any concerns, and obtaining updated medical reporting from the worker’s authorized prescriber.